poojakp/Team-Titans-Go/README.md

    - **Counselling**: Connects users with virtual counsellors for guidance and mental health support.

-   - Emergency: Provides immediate access to emergency mental health services or contacts in case of a crisis.
+   - **Emergency**: Provides immediate access to emergency mental health services or contacts in case of a crisis.

 ## Presentation materials